Vyral/base-template/_posts/2026-02-11-when-does-it-make-more-sense-to-rent-than-buy-a-house.md

 Is renting always a bad financial move, or are there times when it is actually the smarter choice?

 Many people, particularly younger renters, tell me they are firm on renting and not interested in buying right now.
-They often assume that because I'm a Realtor, I’m going to try to talk them out of renting.
+They often assume that because I’m a Realtor, I’m going to try to talk them out of renting.
 But the truth is, there are plenty of situations where renting makes more sense.

 Don’t get me wrong.
 I’m passionate about building wealth through real estate.
 There is a saying that you are going to pay a mortgage either way: it’s just a matter of whether it’s your mortgage or your landlord’s.
 While I am definitely pro-buying, it doesn’t fit every case.